htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 their ``MaxRetirementTime``.
 Instead, when the last retiring job finishes (either terminates or runs out of retirement time), all other jobs on machine will be evicted with a retirement time of 0.
 (Those jobs will be given their ``MaxVacateTime``, as usual.)
-The machine’s ``START`` expression will become ``FALSE`` and stay that way until – as usual – the machine exits the draining state.
+The machine's ``START`` expression will become ``FALSE`` and stay that way until – as usual – the machine exits the draining state.

 We recommend that you allow only interruptible jobs to start on draining machines.
 Different pools may have different ways of denoting interruptible, but a ``MaxJobRetirementTime`` of 0 is probably a good sign.
-You may also want to restrict the interruptible jobs’ ``MaxVacateTime`` to ensure that the machine will complete draining quickly.
+You may also want to restrict the interruptible jobs' ``MaxVacateTime`` to ensure that the machine will complete draining quickly.